 (1) The Five-Year Transmission Plan will generally serve as the basis for all subsequent RPG Project Reviews, both of projects included within the Five-Year Transmission Plan and of other proposed projects.
 Stakeholders are encouraged to submit, at the start of the Five-Year Transmission Plan development process, any known transmission projects that are not in the current SSWG base cases and are likely to be submitted within the next year, as work on RPG Project Reviews will be limited while the Five-Year Transmission Plan is being developed and documented.
 Projects submitted for RPG Project Review after the Five-Year Transmission Plan development has begun and which need ERCOT Independent Review may be delayed.
 Inputs to the Five-Year Transmission Plan, such as new Generation Resources and updated local transmission projects, may be updated at the time these subsequent studies are performed if ERCOT or stakeholders identify such updates as being needed to appropriately consider the need for the specific project under review.
-If the project under review is included in the Five-Year Transmission Plan, and no changes are identified which would affect the need for the proposed project through the 21-Day Comment Period described in Section 3.1.5, Regional Planning Group Comment Process, then the Five-Year Transmission Plan will serve as the ERCOT Independent Review of the proposed project, if required.
+If the project under review is included in the Five-Year Transmission Plan, and no changes are identified which would affect the need for the proposed project through the 21-day comment period described in Section 3.1.5, Regional Planning Group Comment Process, then the Five-Year Transmission Plan will serve as the ERCOT Independent Review of the proposed project, if required.

 - (2) Tier 1, 2, and 3 projects that are included in the Five-Year Transmission Plan should be submitted for RPG Project Review at an appropriate lead time.
 Generally, this lead time should be sufficient to allow the review to be completed before the TSP reaches the decision point at which it must initiate the engineering and procurement in order to meet the required in-service date, but not farther in advance than is necessary.
-In general, these lead times will be three to four months for Tier 3 projects and six to seven months for Tier 1 and 2 projects. - (3) Tier 1, 2 and 3 projects that are included in the Five-Year Transmission Plan but do not reach this decision point before the development of the next year's Five-Year Transmission Plan begins will be removed from the case used to develop the Five-Year Transmission Plan and will be re-evaluated as a part of the development of this subsequent Five-Year Transmission Plan. - (4) Once ERCOT receives a signed Standard Generation Interconnection Agreement (SGIA) or public, financially-binding agreement between the Generation Resource and the TSP under which Generation Resources would be constructed or a letter from a duly authorized official from the Municipally Owned Utility (MOU) or Electric Cooperative (EC) building a Generation Resource, the project will be included in the base cases beyond its expected in-service year in the development of the Five-Year Transmission Plan and RPG Project Reviews.
+In general, these lead times will be three to four months for Tier 3 projects and six to seven months for Tier 1 and 2 projects. - (3) Tier 1, 2 and 3 projects that are included in the Five-Year Transmission Plan but do not reach this decision point before the development of the next year's Five-Year Transmission Plan begins will be removed from the case used to develop the Five-Year Transmission Plan and will be re-evaluated as a part of the development of this subsequent Five-Year Transmission Plan.